Clearing and adjustment advice

 - personal details (address, postcode, telephone number, email and date of birth)

 - exam results, with a breakdown of grades

 - GCSE results

-Keep your Personal Statement handy.
-It highlights your skills and strengths, and you may want to refer to it when speaking to our Admissions team.
+- your Personal Statement, as this will highlight your skills and strengths, and you may wish to refer to it whilst on the phone to our Admissions Team

 During the call

-We know you may be nervous about calling us, but please don’t be.
-We have experienced, friendly, admissions staff who’ll make you feel at ease as they guide you through the many choices and opportunities available.
+We appreciate that you might feel nervous calling us, and that’s understandable.
+It’s an important call after all.
+But don’t worry.
+We have friendly, experienced admissions staff who’ll make you feel at ease right away as they guide you through the many exciting opportunities available to you.

-They may ask some questions to learn more about you.
-Typically, they’ll want to know your reasons for picking a particular subject, and that you can demonstrate some knowledge of the course, and of UWE Bristol.
+They’ll probably ask some questions to learn a little more about you.
+Typically, they’ll ask your reasons for picking a particular subject, and give you the chance to demonstrate some knowledge of the course, and of UWE Bristol.

-Be prepared to come in for an interview at short notice.
-If you’re applying for an Art, Health-related or a Teaching course, you may need to be flexible as available interview dates can be limited.
+We also recommend that you’re prepared to come in for an interview at short notice.
+If you’re applying for an art, health-related or a teaching course, we advise that you’re flexible as interview dates can be limited.

-Finally, we can't discuss your application with your parents or teachers, so please ensure you speak to us yourself.
+Finally, we can't discuss your application with your parents or teachers, so please make sure you call us yourself.